J2c0bs0n/J2c0bs0n.github.io/major Project/proposal.md

 # Major Project Proposal
-For my major project, I will be attempting to make a choose your own adventure game.
-It will include a basic form of combat, an inventory, and multiple choices.
+For my major project, I will be attempting to make a choose your own adventure game, similar to Zork.
+It will include an inventory and multiple choices.

 ## Need's To Have
 - A means of inputing your answer